zt0ne/st/README.md

 # zt0ne's edited version of Luke's build of st - the simple (suckless) terminal
+For the original README and to check out all of Luke's contributions, check out Luke's [GitHub](https://github.com/LukeSmithxyz/st)

 The [suckless terminal (st)](https://st.suckless.org/) with some additional features: